Pylons/pyramid/docs/designdefense.rst

 Ameliorations
 +++++++++++++

-First, the biggest amelioration: :mod:`repoze.bfg` *does not expect application developers to understand ZCA concepts or its API*.
+First, the primary amelioration: :mod:`repoze.bfg` *does not expect application developers to understand ZCA concepts or its API*.
 If an *application* developer needs to understand a ZCA concept or API during the creation of a :mod:`repoze.bfg` application, we've failed on some axis.

 Instead, the framework hides the presence of the ZCA behind special-purpose API functions that *do* use the ZCA API.
 Take for